wojwozniak/oop-calculator/readme.md

 - cd into the repo
 - Run `npm install`
 - Run `npm start` to start the app
 After first run, you can run `npm start` to start the app.
-Website will be available at `localhost:3000`
+Website will be available at `localhost:5173`

+## Technology
+Website has been created and developed using vite (`npm create vite@latest`) Technologies used:
+- React
+- Typescript